 Each tour combines local history, outdoor education, and encourages the use of your senses.
 All tours are able to be customized.

-As soon as you know your dates you can book your tour.
-I will then send you a confirmation e-mail and arrange a meeting place in Town.
+As soon as you know your dates you can select the dates on the booking calendar and pay with your credit card.
+Then you will receive an email confirmation.
+You will also receive a phone call from me 2 days prior to your tour.
+We will arrange a meeting place, generally the Georgetown Visitors Center.
 You will follow me up to the trailhead in your own car.

 Changing weather, trail conditions, and your healthiness are always taken into consideration so that we may have a fun and safe trip.
 I may change the time, day, and/or the itinerary of the tour.
 If I need to cancel due to weather I will do my best to rebook you.
 In general mornings have the most stable weather and this is particularly true for late spring and early summer.

 For your safety and preservation of the site, so that others may in the future learn and enjoy them we will be exploring with our eyes, and imaginations.
 Old mine buildings, debris, tunnels, and the soils around them can be unstable and unsafe.
 We leave artifacts where we find them and take only photographs.

 We will stay on the trails that we have permission to use.
 This is because there are many mine claims owned privately.
 Also, the hillsides have hundreds of uncovered holes, air vents, shafts and tunnels that are not grated and closed off.

 The snack will be some prepackaged bar and a piece of fresh fruit such as an apple or orange.
 If you need non gluten or have a tree nut allergy please let me know ahead of time.
 You should have a meal before your tour and be well rested and hydrated.